 Edinburgh Music Lovers (EML) is a boutique music promoter that curates events featuring eclectic and experimental artists as part of its mission to help make Edinburgh a music city.

-Presented by The Queen's Hall and Edinburgh Music Lovers
+Presented by The Queen's Hall and Edinburgh Music Lovers in association with Highland Park whisky.

 (Erland Cooper about Sule Skerry)